 - Starting salaries vary and can range from £18,000 to £24,000.

-- With four to six years of experience, salaries can increase between £24,000 and £40,000.
+- With four to six years' experience and more, salaries can rise up to around £40,000.

 Income figures are intended as a guide only.

 You'll generally work 9am to 5pm, Monday to Friday, but you might occasionally be required to work extra hours in the evenings or on weekends to meet deadlines.
 Some jobs may involve being on-call to deal with unexpected problems that need solving at any time, day or night.